-Independent Non-executive director:
+Independent Non-executive directors:

 In accordance with Article 19.1 of the Company's Bye-Laws, Messrs.
-Jack Chik Ming Chu and William Kam Biu Tam retire from office by rotation at the forthcoming annual general meeting and, being eligible, offer themselves for reelection.
+Shi, Longguang and Mr. Leung King Choi retire from office by rotation at the forthcoming annual general meeting and, being eligible, offer themselves for re-election.